-Silom Road in central Bangkok is a great place to explore just beyond the usual popular sights of the city.
+Silom Road Bangkok is a great place to explore just beyond the usual popular sights of the city.
 Great food, accommodation and attractions can be found along this busy 2 km stretch running from Lumphini park, westwards towards the Chao Phraya River.

 Sri Mariamman Hindu Temple

 Towards the eastern end of Silom Road, at the junction Pan Road, stands an impressive Hindu temple known locally as Wat Khaek, simply meaning Indian Temple in Thai.
 Displaying a South Indian style of architecture, the temple is an explosion of colour, smells and sounds.